April 1949, the French began to merge their zone into Bizonia, which became Trizonia.

 Since the end of the war in 1945 there had been a constant flow of population from east to west.
 Between October 1945 and June 1946, 1.6 million Germans left the Soviet zone.

-With the foundation of the FRG (West Germany) and GDR (East Germany) this movement continued and, despite the increase in East German security measures, 675,000 people fled to West Germany between 1949 and 1952.
+With the foundation of the FRG (West Germany) and GDR (East Germany) this movement continued.
+The number of Soviet soldiers on the border was increased and supplemented with border guards from the newly established East German Volkspolizei ("People's Police").
+Many unofficial crossing points were blocked with ditches and barricades.
+Despite these increased security measures, 675,000 people fled to West Germany between 1949 and 1952.